tingsu/Stoat/README.md

 # Update

-We have made all the source code of Stoat publicly available.
-Feel free to contact us if you have any questions or encounter some issues.
+We have made all the Stoat's source code publicly available.
+We hope this project can benefit other researchers or practiontiners in the field of automated GUI testing of Android apps.
+Feel free to contact us if you have any questions and issues.
+We will continue to maintain this project.
+Thanks for your feedback.

 # Publication
 [1] Guided, Stochastic Model-based GUI Testing of Android Apps (FSE'2017)